ErikBoesen/ia_math/README.md

 # ia_math
 My IB Diploma IA for HL Math, on the topic of the lambda calculus.

-I previously started drafting my IA on the topic of fractals such as the Mandelbrot, however I abandoned that project and shifted to focusing on the lambda calculus.
+I previously started drafting my IA on the topic of fractals such as the Mandelbrot, however after discovering that many other students were researching the same topic I abandoned that project and shifted to focusing on the lambda calculus.
 The code I wrote for fractal generation can be found [here](https://github.com/ErikBoesen/fractals).